 hospice care in a nursing home provides you and your family with an extra layer of support during difficult times.
 Hospice care includes expert management of pain and other symptoms, spiritual counseling, care planning and grief support.

 "Hospice offers our residents specialized care when they need it most," said Maria Sady, with Genesis Healthcare in Westlake, Ohio.
-"Hospice really earns its keep when helping patients or families transition from fear to peace; from pain to comfort; from life to death and through the grieving process."
+"Hospice really earns its keep when helping patients or families transition from fear to peace, from pain to comfort, from life to death and throughout the grieving process."

 - Unwavering focus on managing pain and other symptoms so you and your family can focus on the time you have together

 - Expertise in advance care planning so patients have greater control of their end-of-life care